SirLich/dash-splash/README.md

 ## 1.1.0

-Post-jam, containing a few critical fixes:
+Post-jam, containing a few critical fixes and improvements:
-	-
+	- Fixed animation issues when moving fast
+	- Fixed overlapping bubble in map
+	- Added stars to the minimap, to help you track progress
+	- Increased size of colliders on collectables
+	- Removed some unused files to keep the export size tidy

 ## 1.0.0